-Finally, Washington has not only created severe difficulties for drug-producing nations; its drug control efforts have helped disperse the narcotics industry to countries that might otherwise have avoided such penetration.
+Finally, Washington has not only created severe difficulties for drugproducing nations, its drug control efforts have helped disperse the narcotics industry to countries that might otherwise have avoided such penetration.
 Venezuela, Argentina, and Brazil, for example, have seen an upsurge in drug-related activity.
-Similarly, international disruptions in the various stages of illicit drug production have encouraged local traffickers to be self-sufficientin all stages of production.
-For example, the recent crackdown on Colombia's Cali cartel, which has temporarily depressed coca prices in

-Peru, has prompted the Peruvian industry to enter more advanced stages of cocaine production.
+Similarly, international disruptions in the various stages of illicit drug production have encouraged local traffickers to be self-sufficient in all stages of production.
+For example, the crackdown on Colombia's Cali cartel, which temporarily depressed coca prices in Peru in the 1990s, prompted the Peruvian industry to enter more advanced stages of cocaine production.
+More dramatic, while supply reduction initiatives have temporarily reduced coca production in Peru and Bolivia, in recent years those efforts have resulted in a more than 150 percent increase in coca cultivation in Colombia, making it the world's largest producer of the crop.